Skip to main content

 package.json

 Then re-install the package.
-Bun will read this field and run lifecycle scripts for my-trusted-package.
-Lifecycle scripts will run in parallel during installation.
+Bun reads this field and runs lifecycle scripts for my-trusted-package.
+Lifecycle scripts run in parallel during installation.
 To adjust the maximum number of concurrent scripts, use the --concurrent-scripts flag.
 The default is two times the reported cpu count or GOMAXPROCS.

 terminal